-The CEO of a consulting company in New Zealand was under the gun.
-He believed in the company’s aim—to maximise opportunity, create value and build relationships in Maori organisations so they could work productively with corporates and government.
+The CEO of a consulting company in New Zealand was under a lot of pressure.
+He believed in the company’s aim — to maximise opportunity, create value and build relationships in Maori organisations so they could work productively with corporates and government.

-This issue was that the CEO was drowning and didn’t know how to swim to the top for air.
+But he was drowning in the work and didn’t know how to swim to the surface for air.

 One smart decision the CEO made was to call for external, expert support.
-He wanted someone who would ‘walk with him’ and help him achieve balance—someone who was objective and would provide frank and fearless advice.
+He wanted someone who would ‘walk with him’ and help him achieve balance—someone who had the expertise and experience, was objective and would provide frank and fearless advice.

 That call was made to Omania Terry.
-One week later, she was in Hamilton, New Zealand, and on the job.
-It was immediately apparent that even though this CEO was super clever and talented, he had far too much on his plate.
+One week later, Omania herself was in Hamilton, New Zealand, and on the job.
+It was immediately apparent that even though this CEO was clever and talented, he simply had far too much on his plate.

 Getting the right things right

-As an efficiency expert, Omania began by conducting an all-important audit of what the CEO had on that plate, using good old butcher’s paper.
+As an efficiency expert, Omania began by conducting an all-important audit of what the CEO was doing.
 A brain dump revealed everything he was involved in.
 It also accurately assessed team member roles and responsibilities.

-She also ‘walked with’ the CEO, observing him and those around him as he worked through his day and spent time in his office and in the car driving to meetings.
+She also ‘walked with’ the CEO, observing him and those around him as he worked through his day.
+She spent time in his office and in the car driving to meetings.
+She became his shadow.

-Importantly, completing 360 reviews with team members and assessing the office manager’s responsibilities, way of operating and skill base.
+Importantly, she completed 360 reviews with team members and assessed the office manager’s responsibilities, way of operating and skill base.

 The results were astonishing—everyone almost fell over when they were presented to them.
 Findings included that the CEO: